mayurdhandale/meknic09/README.md

 - 👋 Hi, I’m @meknic09
 - 👀 I’m interested in IT company
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python language

 - 📫 How to reach me - ping me

 <!---